jibeproject/matsim-jibe/README.md

 Unlike zone-based accessibilities, the methods here calculate fully disaggregate accessibilities from every network node to every possible destination.
 We currently support isochrone-based accessibility (with time and/or distance as a cutoff) and hansen accessibility (with an optional time and/or distance cutoff).

+Accessibilities can be calculated for every network node and/or for hexagonal grid cells.
+Grid cells can be created using **_gis/grid/CreateGrid.java_**

 Accessibility is calculated using the class **_RunAccessibility.java_**.
 As with all other runnable classes, the main properties file must be passed in as the first argument.
 Next, the configuration for each accessibility calculation can be calculated using an accessibility properties file.
-You can pass in as many accessibility config files as you would like, making it possible to run accessibility back-to-back without restarting the code.
+You can pass in as many accessibility properties files as you would like, making it possible to run accessibility back-to-back without restarting the code.

 ### Accessibility properties file

 An example accessibility properties file is given in accessibility/resources/example.properties.

 In this file, we specify:
-- Destinations file path (see below)
+- **Destinations** file path (see below)
+- [optional] **Node results** file path (.gpkg)
+- [optional] **Grid input** file path (.gpkg, created using _gis/grid/CreateGrid.java_)
-- Output file path (a .gpkg)
+- [optional] **Grid results** file path (.gpkg)
-- Mode (walk, bike, or car)
+- **Mode** (walk, bike, or car)
-- Disutility (short, fast, or jibe)
+- **Disutility** (short, fast, or jibe)
-- Marginal cost overrides for jibe disutility (optional)
+- [optional] **Marginal cost overrides** (only applicable if using jibe disutility)
-- decay function (isochrone or hansen)
+- **decay function** (isochrone or hansen)
-- cutoff time and/or distance (optional for hansen decay function, but at least one must be specified for isochrone decay)
+- **cutoff** time and/or distance (optional for hansen decay function, but at least one must be specified for isochrone decay)
-- beta (for hansen decay function.
+- **beta** (hansen decay parameter, for hansen decay function only.
 If beta is not provided, the code will estimate a beta parameter based on TRADS survey data for the mode and purposes specified)

+Further instructions on specifying accessibility properties are given in the accessibility properties file.

 ### Destinations file